Find out if you are eligible for a Blue Badge

 - are in receipt of Personal Independence Payment (PIP) under the 'Planning and Following a Journey' category, have been awarded 10 points for Descriptor E: Cannot undertake any journey because it would cause overwhelming psychological distress to the claimant.

 Documentary evidence will be required.

 Attendance Allowance is not an automatic qualification for a Blue Badge.

 - have an enduring and substantial disability which during the course of a journey causes you to be unable to walk; experience very considerable difficulty whilst walking, which may include very considerable psychological distress; or be at risk of serious harm when walking; or pose, when walking, serious harm to any other person

 - drive a vehicle regularly, have a severe disability in both arms, and are unable to operate, or have considerable difficulty in operating, all or some types of parking meter.

 A parent of a child under the age of three years old may apply for a badge for their child if the child has a specific medical condition which means that they either:

-An assessment by the Council may be required if you do not automatically qualify for a badge.
-This is usually done over the phone.
+An assessment by the council may be required if you do not automatically qualify for a badge.
+This usually takes place over the phone.

 You can apply for a Blue Badge online at GOV.UK.